rayan147/algorithms/selectionSort/selectionSort.md

   }
 ```
 ###### Lets loop thru the array
-since we need to comapare the minimun let store in a variable.
 this first loop is going to store the index of indexOfMin element

 ```js